pirl-lpl/hirise-tools/CIPP/README.rst

 Working with the HiTList
 ------------------------
-``prioritize_by_orbit.py`` can be used on the HiTList you get from your HiTS to clearly flag (by changing their existing priority from positive to negative) which lower-priority observations in each orbit are 'excluded' by the latitude-exclusion zone (defaults to 40 degrees in latitude on either side of an observation) of higher priority observations.
+``prioritize_by_orbit.py`` can be used on the HiTList you get from your HiTS (or the PTF you created with ``special_priorities.py``) to clearly flag (by changing their existing priority from positive to negative) which lower-priority observations in each orbit are 'excluded' by the latitude-exclusion zone (this latitude zone exclusion is 40 degrees on either side of observation for the highest priority observations, and decreases with decreasing priority).

 ``priority_rewrite.py`` can be used near the end of your process when you have a bunch of observations that all have the same priority that each need